WamWooWam/WamBot.Twitch/README.md

 Recalculates the size of your penis, for use in case of rare computational inaccuracies.
 Costs W$100 to perform.

 #### `!pp set`
-Adjusts the type of penis you posess, cycles through Normal, Inverse and None.
+Adjusts the type of penis you possess, cycles through Normal, Inverse and None.

 #### `!pp fight [user]`
 Facilitates a virtual dick sizing competition between two people.